AdaCore/spark2014/lrm/source/packages.rst

    declared in the visible part of the package wich are initialized during package elaboration.

-.. todo:: Initializes, Initial_Condition aspects.
+.. todo:: Initial_Condition aspects.

 .. todo::  Aspects for RavenSpark, e.g., Task_Object and Protected_Object

-.. todo:: External variables.
+.. todo:: Note that I do not think we can automatically determine volatile variables.